mgax/opslib/docs/batteries/terraform.rst

 ---------

 :class:`~opslib.terraform.TerraformResource` defines a single `Terraform Resource`_.
-The *body* prop provides a dictionary of arguments for the resource.
+The *args* prop provides a dictionary of arguments for the resource.

 *output* (optional) is a list of attributes to be fetched from the resource.